ianduquette/MultiQuery/MultiQuery-Implementation-Plan.md

-# MultiQuery Implementation Plan
+# MultiQuery Implementation Plan - COMPLETED ✅

 ## Project Overview
 MultiQuery is a command-line utility that executes SELECT queries against multiple PostgreSQL databases defined in a JSON configuration file.
-The tool emphasizes safety by enforcing read-only transactions and preventing DML/DDL operations.
+The tool emphasizes safety by enforcing dual-layer security with query validation and read-only transactions.

+## ✅ IMPLEMENTATION STATUS: COMPLETE

+All phases have been successfully implemented with the following enhancements:
+- **Dual-layer security**: Query validation + read-only transactions
+- **Optimized performance**: StringBuilder-based output formatting
+- **Enhanced error handling**: Comprehensive error reporting and graceful degradation
+- **DevOps-focused features**: Perfect for monitoring and script generation

-## Architecture Overview
+## Final Architecture

 ```mermaid
 graph TD